Voice AI Custom Actions

 Q: What if my webhook fails during the call?

-The system logs the failure, and fallback behavior can be defined if no data is returned or the webhook times out.
+The system logs the failure.
+You can define fallback behavior for cases where no data is returned, the request fails, or the webhook times out.

 Q: Can I trigger multiple webhooks during a single call?